Yuangang-Pan/Yuangang-Pan.github.io/services.md

 - IEEE Transactions on Pattern Analysis and Machine Intelligence

-- IEEE IEEE Transactions on Neural Networks and Learning Systems
+- IEEE Transactions on Neural Networks and Learning Systems

 - Machine Learning